AviatrixSystems/Docs/HowTos/ipmotion.rst

 Go to IPMotion at the navigation bar and follow the steps below to setup IPMotion.

-1. Specify on-prem subnet IP Address List
+1. Specify on-Prem IP Address List
 -------------------------------------------

-The IP address list includes both the list of IP addresses of VMs that will be migrated and the list of IP addresses of VMs that will remain on-prem but need to communicate with the migrated VMs.
+The IP address list of a subnet includes both the list of IP addresses of VMs that will be migrated and the list of IP addresses of VMs that will remain on-prem but need to communicate with the migrated VMs.

 One simple way to specifiy this address range is to provide the list of all running VMs, since out of this list, some or all VMs will be migrated to cloud.
-For example, if the running VMs are in the range of 172.16.1.10-172.16.1.20, and you plan to move all running VMs to cloud, then specify this range.
+For example, if the running VMs on subnet 172.16.1.0/24 are in the range of 172.16.1.10-172.16.1.20, and you plan to move all running VMs to cloud, then specify this range for Step 1.

 Note the larger this list is, the larger gateway instance size needs to be.
 The reason is that gateway needs to allocate private IP addresses from AWS for any on-prem VMs.

 You can optimize the list by making sure only the running VMs are being specified.
-For the above example, if 172.16.1.11 is not an IP address not assigned to any VM, you should skip this address and specify: 172.16.1.10,172.16.1.12-172.16.1.20.
+For the above example, if 172.16.1.11 is an IP address not assigned to any VM, you should skip this address and specify: 172.16.1.10,172.16.1.12-172.16.1.20.

-Currently the largest number of IP address that a CloudN can handle on a subnet is 210.
+Currently the largest number of VMs that a CloudN can handle on a subnet is 232 which requires a c4.4xlarge gateway instance size.
 This number can be expanded in the future release.

 (You can further optimize the list for the on-prem part by specifying only the dependent VMs.